 If you look up the word “tenacity” in the dictionary you will see a picture of Donny Edwards—driving like a maniac.
 His life projects an image of hard work and survivorship, whether it’s working on his family farm, driving a racecar, or fighting a tough disease.

 In 2018, Donny was diagnosed with Stage 4 lymphatic cancer and was hospitalized for almost 6 months.
 Only 10 weeks after being released from continuous grueling chemotherapy treatments, he joined his team to compete in the 25 hours of Thunderhill race.
-His cancer is in remission today, and he divides his time between instructing, racing with Team Fight Cancer, hanging out with cows, and enjoying his time off with his girlfriend Kara.
+His cancer is in remission today, and he divides his time between instructing, racing with Team Fight Cancer, hanging out with cows, and enjoying his time off with his partner Micah.

 Donny’s philosophy of life is to live it to the fullest every day!